LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 </figure>
 </center>

-LPhy module has a "lib" folder to containing all 3rd part library jars that it depends on.
+This LPhy module has a "lib" folder to containing all 3rd part library jars that it depends on.
 I recommand to create an IntelliJ [global library](https://www.jetbrains.com/help/idea/library.html) as below, so that it can be reused by different IntelliJ projects.
-If you want to control which jar should be in or not in your dependencies, you can alternatively add those jars one by one into LPhy module.
+If you want to control which jar should be in or not in your dependencies, you can alternatively add those jars one by one into the LPhy module.
+If you choose to do the latter, then you do not need to create the IntelliJ library from the "lib" folder.

 {% assign current_fig_num = current_fig_num | plus: 1 %}